wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 it is possible that after C1 performs an operation at simulated clock t1 in real time clock T1, C2 performs another operation at simulated clock t2 in real time clock T2, where t1 < t2 but T2 < T1.
-In this case, the simulated behavior of C2 may disagree with actual behavior on real hardware, since C2 observes the simulated state after C1 modifies it in real time, but the actual state it observes should not contain any modification happening after T2.
+In this case, the simulated behavior of C2 may disagree with actual behavior on real hardware, since C2 observes the simulated state after C1 modifies it in real time, but the actual state it observes should not contain any modification happening after T2. zSim admits clock inversion like this during a bound phase, but since threads synchronize with each other constantly, the aggregated amount of skews are expected to be small.

+### The Weave Phase

 ### Zero Load Letency Clock